1. Introduction

 Parent companies cannot create integrations — they can only view the aggregated results

-Best Practices for Combining Integrations with Multi-Company
+Best Practices for Combining Integrations with Group Management

 Each subsidiary should create its own integration, using credentials that only grant access to data relevant to that subsidiary